-Our failure to establish, manage and maintain a distribution network could delay or compromise the commercialization of Qsymia.
+Our failure to manage and maintain our distribution network for Qsymia could delay or compromise the commercialization of this product.

-We do not have the infrastructure necessary for distributing Qsymia to patients.
+We have recently established the infrastructure necessary for distributing Qsymia to patients.
 We have contracted with Cardinal Health PTS, LLC, or Cardinal Health, a third-party distribution and supply-chain management company, to warehouse Qsymia and distribute it to our REMS certified home delivery pharmacy suppliers that then distribute Qsymia directly to patients through home delivery.
 Cardinal Health will also provide billing, collection and returns services.
-We have not yet completed negotiations of definitive agreements with our selected REMS certified home delivery pharmacies for the distribution of
+We also have entered into agreements with selected pharmacies, including CVS Pharmacy, Express Scripts, Walgreens and Kaiser Permanente, to distribute Qsymia to eligible patients through the home delivery networks of these pharmacies.
+As this distribution channel is new, patients and physicians may experience delays processing prescriptions and some prescriptions may never be filled as a result of these delays.
+In addition to providing services to support the distribution and use of Qsymia, each of the pharmacies has agreed to comply with the